devichand579/HPT/README.md

 - **CommonsenseQA**: A dataset for commonsense reasoning.
 - **IWSLT2017**: A dataset for multilingual translation.
 - **SAMsum**: A dataset for summarization of conversations.
+  The HP-Scores and scoring policy of the corresponding datasets scored by Human experts can be found in [HP-Scores](./HP_scores) directory.

 ## Models Used